 Our favourite West End plays you need to see in London

 Experience all the shock, wonder, horror and romance of the London stage with a ticket to one of these incredible West End plays.
 The acting, the writing, the staging, it’s all designed to glue you to your seat, and we can guarantee it will!
-As well as these plays, find out more about the longest running plays ever in the West End.
+As well as these plays, find out more about the longest-running plays in the history of the West End.